Confusion Is Sex: Background and recording

 Confusion Is Sex was recorded by Wharton Tiers in his Chelsea studio (which he had set up in the basement of a building where he worked as a superintendent).
 It was mostly recorded during Jim Sclavunos' brief tenure as drummer for the band, and he appears on drums for most of the album.
 As the sessions drew to a close, Sclavunos chose to quit and Bob Bert was invited back.
-Bert appeared on "Making the Nature Scene" and the live Stooges cover "I Wanna Be Your Dog".
+Bert appeared on "Making the Nature Scene" and the live Stooges cover version of "I Wanna Be Your Dog".
 Confusion Is Sex is the only Sonic Youth album on which guitarist Lee Ranaldo plays bass, specifically on the song "Protect Me You".

 The lyrics to "The World Looks Red" were written by Michael Gira of the band Swans, who would later reuse the same lyrics on the song "The World Looks Red/The World Looks Black" on that band's 2016 album The Glowing Man.

 Ranaldo recorded the track "Lee Is Free" solo at home on two tape recorders.